 To do this, connect Peak via USB, open Ableton and navigate to Preferences > Link MIDI and apply the following settings:

-Next, we need to add some tracks in Live.
+Next, you need to add tracks in Live.

 This example includes a MIDI track to send MIDI note data to Peak, another MIDI track for automation to and from Peak and an audio track to hear the output of Peak.
 If you're using other equipment, take some time to consider routing to avoid MIDI loops.